martinus/better-faster-stronger-mixer/README.md

 # practrand results

-The testing protocol is by Pelle Evensen's blog post [Better, stronger mixer and a test procedure](http://mostlymangling.blogspot.com/2019/01/better-stronger-mixer-and-test-procedure.html):
+The testing protocol is taken from by Pelle Evensen's blog post [Better, stronger mixer and a test procedure](http://mostlymangling.blogspot.com/2019/01/better-stronger-mixer-and-test-procedure.html):

 Successive increasing numbers, which are rotated right, then optionally bitorder is reversed, are fed into a mixer.
 The mixer's output is fed into PractRand, which analyzes the quality of the generated number.
 So basically, the algorithm is this: